neogenia-jp/EzGate/README.md

-# Ez Gate
+# EzGate

-Ez Gate is a docker container that aims to make it easy to set up a reverse proxy that supports HTTPS.
+EzGate is a docker container that aims to make it easy to set up a reverse proxy that supports HTTPS.

 [日本語版](./README.ja.md)